axdg/gulp-use/README.md

 ### 'Reducing' vinyl files

-Let's assume that that you are using gulp as the build tool for a static blog, you might use [gulp-markdown](https://github.com/sindresorhus/gulp-markdown) to render all of your posts into html.
+Let's assume that that you are using gulp as the build tool for a static blog, you might use [gulp-markdown](https://github.com/sindresorhus/gulp-markdown) to render all of your posts to html.
 If you then wanted to produce a `.json` file that contained an array of all posts sorted by time last modified, you could do this:

 ```js